Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation: Introduction

 To address the two aforementioned challenges, we propose an agent-driven construction approach that enables the creation of project-level benchmarks with flexible metrics at low human cost.
 Specifically, a state-of-the-art code agent is used to generate both the project scaffolding and a Product Requirement Document (PRD) along with an executable criteria scheme.
 Human annotators are only required to verify whether the criteria scheme is compatible with the scaffolding interfaces and whether the expected outputs are reasonable, without the need to manually create detailed evaluation standards or reference solutions.
 This significantly reduces annotation complexity: for PRDBench, annotators with undergraduate-level knowledge in software engineering related fields are able to complete the annotation, with an average of only eight hours needed to finish the scaffolding and metrics for each project, greatly improving annotation efficiency.

-Based on this approach, we build a Product Requirement Document~(PRD)-centered benchmark, named \textbf{PRDBench}\footnote{Code of PRDBench Evaluation is available in https://github.com/AGI-Eval-Official/PRDBench.
-PRDBench data will be available soon.}.
-PRDBench consists of 50 real-world coding tasks, each defined by a structured PRD, an well-specified and verifiable criteria scheme, and a standard solution code repository.
+Based on this approach, we build a Product Requirement Document~(PRD)-centered benchmark, named \textbf{PRDBench}\footnote{Source of PRDBench is available in \url{https://github.com/AGI-Eval-Official/PRDBench}.}.
+PRDBench consists of 50 real-world coding tasks, each defined by a structured PRD, a well-specified and verifiable criteria scheme, and a standard solution code repository.
 The coding tasks are sourced from real-world requirements, academic projects, and thesis work, spanning 20 common subdomains.
 For each task, the PRD provides a criteria scheme that facilitates comprehensive human-like quality assurance~(QA) checks.
 We present a comparison between PRDBench and previous code agent benchmarks in Table~\ref{tab:comparison}, where PRDBench offers a comprehensive, multifaceted, project-level benchmark for code agents.
 During evaluation, we employ the Agent-as-a-Judge paradigm to score code according to the criteria scheme, enabling the evaluation of a wide range of test types beyond unit tests.
+However, relying on off-the-shelf general LLMs as judges often leads to instability and hallucinations in complex project-level assessments.
+To ensure highly reliable evaluation, we further introduce a specialized, fine-tuned PRDJudge based on Qwen3-Coder-30B.
+By training on a curated dataset of evaluation trajectories, our dedicated PRDJudge overcomes the limitations of general models, achieving an over 90\% human alignment rate in fixed-interface scenarios.